-Voices College-Bound Language Academy at Mount Pleasant (Voices MP) is a diverse and innovative school, serving a high-needs community with the mission to "prepare all students for the challenges of higher education through the context of an academically rigorous dual-language program."
+Voices College-Bound Language Academy at Morgan Hill (Voices MH) is a diverse and innovative school, serving a high-needs community with the mission to "prepare all students for the challenges of higher education through the context of an academically rigorous dual-language program."

-In 2021-22, Voices College Bound Language Academy at Mount Pleasant served a total of 336 students with diverse needs and backgrounds across Kindergarten through 7th grade.
-Approximately 251 (74.7%) of students qualify for Free or Reduced Lunch; 183 (54.5%) are English Learners; and 32 (9.5%) are Reclassified Fluent English Proficient.
-In addition, 33 (9.8%) students qualify for SPED (Special Education) services.
-Our students represent a variety of backgrounds, with our most significant populations identifying as Hispanic/Latino (98.5%); other ethnicities include White (0.9%), African American (0.3%), and two or more races (0.3%).
-The unduplicated pupil percentage is approximately 79%.
+In 2022-23, Voices MH served a total of 289 students with diverse needs and backgrounds across Transitional Kindergarten through 8th grade.
+Approximately 64.7% of students are Socioeconomically Disadvantaged; 60% are English Learners; and 15% are Reclassified Fluent English Proficient.
+In addition, 9% of students qualify for Special Education services.
+Voices MH students represent a variety of backgrounds, the most significant population identifying as Hispanic/Latino (98%).
+Other ethnicities include White (1%) and Asian (1%).
+The unduplicated pupil percentage is approximately 81%.
+Due to facilities issues, total student enrollment decreased from 392 students in 2021-22, making it necessary to shift plans to accommodate fewer students with a smaller budget.

-Voices believes in its students, and we believe in the power of the values that drive our efforts to support students to succeed.
-At the center of this is Voices' core values of In Lak'ech, the philosophy of loving and caring for one another because we are one and "Si Se Puede" Attitude, combined with Voices school-site values of Scholarship and Activism promotes a culture that fosters positive learning experiences and encourages a connection and duty to the community we live in.
+Voices believes in its students, and in the power of the values that drive our efforts to support student success.
+Voices' core values are In Lak'ech, the philosophy of loving and caring for one another because we are one, and "Si Se Puede" Attitude, combined with Voices school-site values of Scholarship and Activism, which together promote a culture that fosters positive learning experiences and encourages a connection and duty to the community we live in.

 The purpose of this Local Control Accountability Plan (LCAP) is to address the School Plan for Student Achievement (SPSA) for Voices which is the Schoolwide Program; herein referred to as the LCAP.
 The Charter School's plan is to effectively meet the ESSA Requirements in alignment with the LCAP and other federal, state and local programs.
-The plans included in the LCAP address these requirements by focusing on four broad goals: Promote the achievement of all students, particularly English Language Learners, by providing designated and integrated ELD training for all teachers to ensure all students have language learning supports in our dual-immersion model; Improve student proficiency and growth in key content areas, school-wide and for all subgroups by ensuring students and teachers have access to standards-aligned materials and supporting teachers with data-driven instruction that responds to specific student needs with Tiered Supports; Maintaining an engaging, positive, and safe school culture and environment for students and families so that they participate fully in student learning and the school community; and recruit and maintain highly qualified teachers who are committed to the Voices vision and mission who will deliver high-quality Common Core standard based instruction.
+The plans included in the LCAP address these requirements by focusing on four broad goals: Promote the achievement of all students, particularly English Language Learners, by providing designated and integrated ELD training for all teachers to ensure students have language learning supports in Voices dual-immersion model; Improve student proficiency and growth in key content areas, school-wide and for all subgroups, by ensuring students and teachers have access to standards-aligned materials and supporting teachers with data-driven instruction that responds to specific student needs with Tiered Supports; Maintaining an engaging, positive, and safe school culture and environment for students and families so that they participate fully in student learning and the school community; and recruit and maintain highly qualified teachers who are committed to the Voices vision and mission who will deliver high-quality Common Core standard based instruction.